JoeyHendricks/STATS-PAL/README.md

-Another great metric is the [Wasserstein Distance](https://en.wikipedia.org/wiki/Wasserstein_metric), also known as the [Earth Mover’s distance](https://en.wikipedia.org/wiki/Earth_mover%27s_distance) it is formally quite difficult to understand as you can tell from just glancing at its Wikipedia article makes you believe it is written in elvish, but by using its physical interpretation it is very easy to wrap your head around it and understand what it does.
+Another great metric is the [Wasserstein Distance](https://en.wikipedia.org/wiki/Wasserstein_metric), also known as the [Earth Mover’s distance](https://en.wikipedia.org/wiki/Earth_mover%27s_distance) it is formally quite difficult to understand this metric as you can tell from just glancing at its Wikipedia article which makes you believe it is written in elvish.

+However, by using its physical interpretation it is easy to wrap your head around it and understand what it does:

-Consider this, both your baseline and benchmark test results as a piles of dirt, your boss asks you to make the benchmark pile of dirt as large as the baseline pile.
-The amount of work or in other words the amount of dirt required to make both piles the same size is the Wasserstein Distance that is why it is also known as the Earth Mover’s distance.
+*Consider this, both your baseline and benchmark test results are piles of dirt.
+Your boss asks you to make the benchmark pile of dirt as large as the baseline pile.
+The amount of work or in other words the amount of dirt required to make both piles the same size is the Wasserstein Distance which is why it is also known as the Earth Mover’s distance.*

-For us performance engineers this metric is awesome as it quantifies how much difference there is between two tests.
-Understanding that this metric stand for the work required to change one test into another we can also use this metric to drive decisions making in a CI/CD pipeline.
+Below you can see this concept in a graphical form the orange part between the red and blue line is the amount of work required to change the red line into the blue one:

+IMAGE HERE ONCE DONE.

 The formal equation to calculate the Wasserstein Distance is as follows: